Elán (musician): Shine (2008)

 On 10 March 2008 Elan released their fourth album titled "Shine".
 On 16 April the band launched their "Elan Shine Tour 2008" which kicked off in Mexico.
 The "Elan Shine Tour 2008" is one of the most successful and longest running tours ever featured in Mexico by an independent band.
 The tour in Mexico was originally programmed for 14 shows but the tour was so successful that it was extended an additional month into June.

 Lost and Found (2009)

 The band's fifth release, Lost and Found, experimented with new ideas while reviving one of Elán's oldest compositions, "You Forget."

 Recuerdos y Tequila (2009)

 In 2009, Elán recorded her first album entirely sung in Spanish, called 'Recuerdos y Tequila' ('Memories and Tequila').
 All of the songs are by artists like Fito Páez and Juan Gabriel.
 Elán said that "it was a personal necessity to sing in Spanish and offer songs that marked my life, some of them in a personal way and others like the ones of José Alfredo Jiménez, which my father used to hear".
-The first single is called "Al Lado del Camino" ("By side with the Road"), original of Páez.
+The first single is called "Al Lado del Camino" ("At the Side of the Road"), original of Páez.
 The video was shot in Mexico City.